DeClercqJan/pokemon/README.md

 - button to remove from favourites
 ### need for speed
 - speed is shit with this concating of earlier searched pokemon.
 Is it really that?
 In performance thingie of mozilla dev tools it's a few seconds just for the images (which are individual api-calls).
 Most of it, is 'HTML though'.
 Not clear whether this is because of my slow local device or wether the api-calls are in there (the concating of old and new, as I say it).
 Actually, this could be, as SESSION - I believe - is stored on the server and not on the local device.
 Trial and error up next?
-(- alternative 3: I could try to serve this code on a faster device.
+- NOPE alternative 3: I could try to serve this code on a faster device.
 How's Heroku?
-About the same... so not it) (- alternative 4: use cookies instead of sessions.
+About the same... so not it
+- NOPE alternative 4: use cookies instead of sessions.
 How's that?
-About the same...)
+About the same...
-- alternatively, alternative 2: throw away this way of thinking and just call the api with the id's of the favourited pokemon directly instead of storing previous things in SESSION
+- PROBABLY YES alternatively, alternative 2: throw away this way of thinking and just call the api with the id's of the favourited pokemon directly instead of storing previous things in SESSION
-(- alternative 1:  I could use react front-end with state and such and only call API if new things are needed.
+- NOPE alternative 1:  I could use react front-end with state and such and only call API if new things are needed.
 Not sure if this way of thinking is actually correct; I am already storing a lot in session; I DON'T call page 1 + 2 + 3 ...
 I store page 1 and 2 when showing 3.
-This alternative is costly, as it is a lot of work)
+This alternative is costly, as it is a lot of work

 ### others